addisoncrump/Vitsy/README.md

 You can either write a program to a file and run it from said file with "java -jar Vitsy.jar <filename> [arg 1] [arg 2] ..." or directly from the command line with "java -jar Vitsy.jar --code '<program>' [arg 1] [arg 2] ..."'
 You can also add values directly to the program stack with "java -jar Vitsy.jar <filename | --code '<program>'> -v [num 1] [num 2] ..."

+### Wrap Nature
+A program will only loop given that
+    - The last character on the line is a skip.
+    - The program is currently in either type of loop.

 ### Basic Syntax
  - input: i
     - push the top item of the input stack as an integer to the program stack